 Use a mandolin or the single blade of a box grater for the thinnest slice possible.
 The original recipe called for 6 cups of sugar, which we found too sweet for modern tastes, so we scaled that back a bit; feel free to honour your sweet tooth and the original recipe and bring it back up to six.
 At 7 percent acid, pickling vinegar is more acidic than regular white vinegar, which comes in at 5 percent.

 1/2 cup pickling spice (bay leaves, mustard seeds, whole cloves, allspice, coriander seeds, whole black peppercorns)

 3 cups pickling vinegar

 2 tbsp whole dried juniper berries

-In colander set over a bowl, sprinkle sliced tomatoes and onions with salt; toss to coat.
+In a colander set over a bowl, sprinkle sliced tomatoes and onions with salt; toss to coat.
 Drain at room temperature for 12 hours or overnight.

 Wrap pickling spices in cheesecloth or add to pickling ball infuser.

 Reduce heat to low; add tomatoes and onions — do not rinse off the salt — juniper berries and pickling spices.
-Simmer, uncovered, about 3 hours, stirring occasionally.
+Simmer, uncovered, for about 3 hours, stirring occasionally.